realpython/python-guide/docs/starting/install/win.rst

 environment, run the :file:`deactivate.bat` batch file to restore your settings to normal.

-Each new environment automatically includes a copy of ``pip`` in the :file:`Scripts` subdirectory, so that you can setup the third-party libraries and tools that you want to use in that environment.
+Each new environment automatically includes a copy of :program:`pip` in the :file:`Scripts` subdirectory, so that you can setup the third-party libraries and tools that you want to use in that environment.
 Put your own code within a subdirectory of the environment, however you wish.
 When you no longer need a